-Gallium arsenide is the second most widely used type of a semiconductor.
+Gallium arsenide is the second most widely used type of semiconductor.
 It is widely used in high-performance RF devices where its high electron mobility is utilized.
 It is used as a substrate for other III-V semiconductors, e.g. In Galn and GaAs.
 Nevertheless, it is a brittle material and has lower hole mobility than silicon.

 Silicon carbide uses in power devices where its losses are quite low and operating temperatures are higher than those of silicon-based devices.
-It has a breakdown capability which is about ten times that of silicon itself.
+It has a breakdown capability that is about ten times that of silicon itself.

-Gallium nitride is starting to be more widely used in microwave transistors where high temperatures and powers are needed.
+Gallium nitride is starting to be more widely used in microwave transistors where high temperatures and power are needed.
 It is also used in some microwave ICs.
 It has been also used in some blue LEDs.